zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-procedures.md

     ```
   * Legacy deployment `extension.pdl` file

-    DIY deployment can also flight traffic to multiple stamps, as in the following example.
+    DIY deployment can also flight traffic to multiple extension editions, as in the following example.

     ```
     {